se-edu/guides/tutorials/checkstyle.md

 1. Click `OK`

-1. To verify the plugin is set up correctly, temporirily modify the code to violate a style rule (e.g., add an extra space somewhere) and run the Checkstyle check using the plugin.<br>
+1. To verify the plugin is set up correctly, temporarily modify the code to violate a style rule (e.g., add an extra line break before an `{`) and run the Checkstyle check using the plugin.<br>
    <img src="images/checkstyle/runCheckstyle.png" width="800" />

 #### Troubleshooting